Amit610/Notebook/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-To deploy your Spotify Clone on a live system, you can use various hosting platforms and services.
+To deploy your Notes App on a live system, you can use various hosting platforms and services.
 Below are general steps on how to deploy a MERN stack application.

 1. Set Up a Production-Ready Build
    Before deploying, create a production-ready build of your React frontend.
 In your project's client directory, run: